rnand/Youtube-downloader/README.md

 ![Screenshot](https://cloud.githubusercontent.com/assets/12506856/8772821/dbb9f46e-2eec-11e5-8379-09067a0911cf.PNG)

-This software is the result of my realization that most people (including me) are too stupid or just lazy to use the command-line tool ['youtube-dl'](https://rg3.github.io/youtube-dl/).
+This software is the result of my realization that most people (including me) are just too lazy to use the command-line tool ['youtube-dl'](https://rg3.github.io/youtube-dl/).
 So I decided to build a GUI for it with only the most bare-bone features (youtube-dl has a ton of features which are not available in my version - maybe they will soon be available :p).

 You can download videos from other video sharing sites as well.
 A huge set of sites are supported.
 To see the full list of supported sites [go here.](https://rg3.github.io/youtube-dl/supportedsites.html) The advanced options like quality etc. are only applicable to youtube at the moment; soon they will apply to other sites as well.